statox/statox.github.io/src/posts/p5/winter-holiday-2020/triomino/index.md

 #### Grid system

 I ended up with a two dimensional array containing consecutive `Cell` objects.
 These objects have a `pointsDown` property set at the creation of the grid and used to determine how the tile is displayed (pointing up or down).
-When a tile is placed on it, the object also have a reference to a `Triomino` object holding the actual values of the tile and which is responsible for checking which other triominos are allowed to connect or not.
+When a tile is placed on it, the object also has a reference to a `Triomino` object holding the actual values of the tile and which is responsible for checking which other triominos are allowed to connect or not.
 With a bit of math (and a lot of poking around to find the correct formula) I was able to show triangles adjacent one to another pointing alternatively up and down.

 ```javascript
 this.show = () => {